 You could argue that by putting out a horde of Wear OS watches year after year, Fossil has singlehandedly kept Wear OS afloat during its darkest days.
 On the bright side, that commitment to the platform means the $299 Gen 6 is one of the safest buys in the world of Android smartwatches.
 Not only is Fossil in it for the long haul but it’s also taken customer feedback into consideration for future designs.

 The Fossil Gen 6 is, out of the box, a Wear OS 2 watch running on a Snapdragon Wear 4100 chip.
 That’s a big reason why you can find it on sale pretty often, usually for around $220-$230.
 It’s a modest discount, but this is a smarter pick than a 3100-powered Wear OS watch, like the Gen 5 and Gen 5E, even if you find them for much less.
 But if you do want Wear OS 3, there’s good news.
 Fossil began rolling out upgrades last October to all of its designer-branded smartwatches, like the Skagen Falster Gen 6 and the Michael Kors Gen 6.

 The Gen 6 watches have Alexa compatibility, contactless payments via Google Wallet, and access to the Google Play store for third-party apps like Strava and Spotify.
-There’s no timeline just yet for Google Assistant if you upgrade to Wear OS 3, and it’s been removed from Wear OS 2.
+Also, after a long and uncertain wait, Google Assistant is returning to the Fossil Gen 6 watches.